mzatko/resteasy/README.md

         "concreteEntityProperty": "BlahBlahBlahBlah"
 }

-to start client (while server still running) which creates an entity but fails to read (deserialize json) it from server then in client module run
+to start client (while server still running) which creates an entity but fails to read (deserialize json) it from server.
+Run in client module
 > mvn clean install -DmainClass=my.pkg.Client  exec:java